mwbowers/mwbowers.github.io/examples/sunfarm/enhance-replace-data-with-chart.md

 </div>
 ```

-Imagine now that the [CSS Style](https://developer.mozilla.org/en-US/docs/Web/CSS) used on each `div used as a Row` is such that its height is fixed (based on the Font selected).
-Having exactly `24` of this vertically positioned `div`s will render a constant height of `24 * height of Row` pixels.
+Imagine now that the [CSS Style](https://developer.mozilla.org/en-US/docs/Web/CSS) used on each `div` (for lines using Row attribute) is such that its height is fixed (based on the Font selected).
+Having exactly `24` of these vertically positioned `divs` will render a constant height of `24 * height of Row` pixels.

-In reality, seldom do legacy pages define elements on **ALL** rows, the definition may more likely be like this (again using *pseudo* HTML):
+In reality, seldom do legacy pages define elements on **ALL** rows, the definition may more likely be like the following (again using *pseudo* HTML):

 ```html
 <div Record="FIRST-ACTIVE-RECORD" >